 Guide to Mobile Conversion Optimization

 A mobile first approach to ecommerce is no longer optional, it is a necessity, both a customer and Google requirement.
 Google now prioritizes websites with a good mobile experience in the Google search results, while penalizing those that do not.
-Therefore it is essential to carry out mobile conversion optimization to ensure the best possible experience.
+In order to optimize your customer experience through mobile conversion optimization.

 Moreover since COVID19 struck the trend towards mobile use vs desktop has accelerated as the graph shows below.